project-jam/jamutilities/README.md

 # Installation

-Anyways, if you don't know how to install dependencies, install first nodejs and Bun, and then run the install install command using:
+Anyways, if you don't know how to install dependencies, install first nodejs and Bun, and then run the install command using:

 ```bash
 bun install